kramikk/arduino-smart-face-shield/README.md

 2. The infrared temperature sensor measures both object and ambient temperature.
 3. The current date and time are fetched from the RTC module.
 4. If the measured object temperature is greater than or equal to 37.5°C, the vibration motor is triggered.
-5. All the data (date, time, distance, temperature) is displayed on the OLED screen.
+5. All the data (date, time, distance, temperature) is displayed on the OLED screen which is reflected thtough a mirror into a transparent surface.
 6. The data is also printed to the Serial Monitor for debugging purposes.

 ## Circuit Diagram